rsonger/software-engineering-lab/_posts/2022-04-19-drawing-shapes.md

 ![OpenGL primitives for triangle drawing modes](/software-engineering-lab/assets/images/triangle-primitives.png)

 It is also possible to combine draw modes with the same set of vertices by simply calling `glDrawArrays` multiple times.
 For example, if the `update` method had the next two lines of code, it would draw the lines of the hexagon and each of the points as well.
-Although if you do this, don't forget to increase the point size with `glPointSize` so the points are easy to see!
+Although if you do this, the points will be lost inside the lines.
+You can increase the size of the points by calling [`glPointSize`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glPointSize.xhtml){:target="_blank"} inside your `startup` method.

 ```python
         glDrawArrays(GL_LINE_LOOP, 0, self.vertexCount)